dx2102/mathlib4-tactics-list/README.md

 I also used python to roughly sort and [visualize](./postprocess.ipynb) them by the frequency they appear in Mathlib, and slightly modified `#help` to make it print the file where each syntax is defined, but I haven't set up Github Action to automatically update these for the time being.

-I found the practical guides from the Formalizeing Mathematics 2024 page to be very helpful in my studies as well.
+I found the practical guides from the Formalizing Mathematics 2024 page to be very helpful in my studies as well.
 Now it has been mostly updated from Lean3 to Lean4. [link](https://www.ma.imperial.ac.uk/~buzzard/xena/formalising-mathematics-2024/Part_C/Part_C.html)

 See also this short and concise explanation table. [link](https://github.com/madvorak/lean4-tactics)